dev-academy-programme/curriculum/concepts/test-driven-development/README.md

 > Getting good value from tests requires clarity of intention and knowing what, when, and how to test.<br>
 > - Sandi Metz, Practical Object Oriented Design in Ruby

+Furthermore, tests are crucial for maintainibility.
+Having tests means that you can fearlessly refactor, because you have instant feedback if you've broken something.
+This leads to code you can work with and improve in the long term.
+When working with untested code, you are never completely sure that the changes you've made have not broken functionality.
+This leads to fear and stress when refactoring, extending and maintaining untested code bases.

+Well written tests tell a story of the behaviour and functionality of your app.
+Tests and good naming of functions and variables make up the living documentation of your app.

+Tests improve application design by forcing you to write code, where each function has a single testable responsibility.
+This is why it is important that **tests are written before the code** - hence "Test Driven Development".
+Mdular code written to pass tests is cleaner, more robust and easier to maintain.

 ## Prerequisites
 none